maxdemaio/music/src/content/blog/analyzing-lyrics-writing-songs.md

 ## Analyzing the lyrics

-Go through whole song reading/singing lyrics.
+Go through the whole song reading/singing lyrics.
 Take note of what feels good and what needs work.
 Ask the question, “am I really saying what I want to say?”
 Look closely at the lyrics and then ask “am I saying what I want to as clearly as I’d like to?”
 Nothing wrong with going back through the song and editing it multiple times.
 You don’t have to nail it the first time.

 This lets you become more aware of how you write: This allows you to start identifying your stylistic habits, strengths, and areas for improvement.